0xDegenDeveloper/GoL2/src/README.md

 ```

 ```
-/// Get if a user is a snapshotter.
+/// Get the snapshotter
-/// @dev A snapshotter is a contract allowed to create snapshots of the infinite game.
+/// @dev The snapshotter is the contract allowed to create snapshots of the infinite game.

-fn is_snapshotter(user: ContractAddress) -> bool;
+fn snapshotter() -> ContractAddress;
 ```

 ```